Pruning of azalea bonsai

 What should be considered when pruning azalea bonsai ?

-- The flowers of azalea bonsai are on the shoot ends.
+- The flowers are on the shoot ends.
 Therefore, the bonsai should only be cut shortly after flowering.

 - Azalea bonsai shouldn't be cut too late in the year.
 If you cut azaleas after the flower buds have developed, you will have fewer or no flowers in the next spring.